RoyTheunissen/GPU-Spline-Deformation/README.md

 ## Getting Started

+- Add the package to your Unity project (tips on how to install it are in the Installation section)
 - Create the mesh you will be deforming that's pointing in the forward Z axis.
 Samples are provided.
   - Make sure it has a material with the `Deformation Lookup Shader` shader.
   - If the mesh does not start at (0, 0, 0) and stop at (0, 0, 1), adjust the `Z Start` and `Z End` properties accordingly.